 Set the value of the Authentication Naming Attribute field to the LDAP attribute required.
 For example,

-Create an LDAP decision node to use with the identity repository.
+Create an LDAP authentication module or an LDAP decision node to use with the identity repository.

 In both cases, configure the following fields:

 In the Attribute Used to Retrieve User Profile field, set the attribute to

 In the Attributes Used to Search for a User to be Authenticated list, add the

 Ensure the resource owners use the authentication tree or chain where you configured the LDAP module or node.

 Specify the chain or tree by using one or more of the methods below.
 AM checks for the configured value in the following order, using the first value found:

 Individually for a realm, overriding the realm-level setting below.